kw7oe/kw7oe.github.io/content/posts/2021-in-review.md

 "motivation" to write.
 I became lazy to write.
 Unmotivated, lazy, whatever it is.

-I might also because of, I'm burnout and am taking a break for doing anything.
+It might also be that I'm burnout and am taking a break for doing anything.
 I feel less strongly than before to write down my learnings.

 ## Sharing more of what I know

-One of my goals in 2021, is to share knowledge more often.
+One of my goals in 2021 is to share knowledge more often.
 Be it writing more articles, producing screen cast or sharing useful tips in Twitter.

 I ended up either doing poorly or not doing at all for all of that.
 Same as the